Ciastel de Tor above San Martino in Badia is the emblem of the Ladin-speaking area and also hosts the Museum Ladin.

 As far as the position of the castle is concerned it is presumed that it was built in the major axes of a Late Roman and early Medieval settlement named "Quadra".
 What is particularly striking is the residential tower.

 Still today Castel Thurn is the cultural centre of the Val Badia.
 From 1996 it has been owned by the province of South Tyrol.
 In 2001 an exhibition was inaugurated in the castle that presents interesting information about language, culture and history of more than 30,000 Ladins living in the Dolomites.
 It is by the way the most ancient language group of South Tyrol.
 Alone thanks to its past, the castle is a perfect place for this Museum Ladin "Ciastel de Tor".

 Despite careful control we cannot guarantee the correctness of the provided data.

-free for children up to 6 years (without audioguide)
+free for children under 6 years (without audioguide)

 Season closing in April and in November-December 2022 (in these periods open only for groups and school classes, by reservation).

 The Museum Ladin stays open also in winter, the winter season 2022/2023 starts on December 26.